cdsouza2701/cdsouza2701.github.io/index.md

 <p><b>Summary:</b> Built three analytical workflows in SQL, Python, and Excel to accurately calculate historical revenue using point-in-time price lookups based on the valid product price at the time of each transaction.
 <br><br>
-Implemented SCD Type 2 modeling logic to handle historical pricing changes and explored different tool-specific approaches for solving temporal data and historical revenue analysis problems.</p>
+Implemented Slowly Changing Dimension Type 2 (SCD Type 2) modeling logic to handle historical pricing changes and explored different tool-specific approaches for solving temporal data and historical revenue analysis problems.</p>

 </div>